GOP Senate Candidate Gets Trolled Over A Very Unfortunate Typo

 Roy Moore, the arch-conservative Republican running for a U.S. Senate seat in Alabama, doesn’t believe in evolution.
 And it looks like he doesn’t believe in spellcheck, either.

-Moore’s tour bus art included a typo right in the middle of the URL for his campaign website and the botched address was purchased by a rival candidate:
+Moore’s tour bus art included a typo right in the middle of the URL for his campaign website and the botched address now redirects to a rival candidate’s website:

 Moore, a former judge who believes being gay should be illegal, has a website based on the phrase “Alabama Deserves Moore.”
 But on his bus, the “deserves” was misspelled as “derserves.”

 The result?
 Instead of alabamadeservesmoore.com, his bus became a giant rolling ad for “alabamaderservesmoore.com.”
-That URL was quickly snapped up by the Democratic candidate for the seat, Doug Jones, and now redirects to the Jones campaign website.
+That URL was quickly snapped up by apparent supporters of the Democratic candidate for the seat, Doug Jones, and now redirects to the Jones campaign website.

 A sticker was later placed over the extra letter, so it now says “alabamade servesmoore.com,” WSFA, the Montgomery NBC station, reported.

-Note: CORRECTION: A previous version of this story stated that the URL was purchased by the Doug Jones campaign.
-It’s not clear who purchased the domain.